Tesla Solar Review: Guide to Costs, Services & More (2023)

 Warranty 10 years 10 years

-Tesla Mobile App
+Tesla Solar App

 Tesla’s solar technology comes with all the bells and whistles — including a sleek app that can act as the hub for your home’s clean energy system.
-The app can be used for an entire system of clean energy products including your solar panels, Powerwall and EV charger.
+The app can be used for an entire system of renewable energy products including your solar panels, Powerwall and EV charger.
 Here’s a quick look at the benefits of the app:

 • Monitor your solar system’s live performance and historical production